 Some say that Coq au Vin dates all the way back to the times of Julius Caesar, whereas others are quick to point out that the earliest known recipe was found in a cookbook from the 1860s.
-This classic dish—often served during the cooler months—is the very definition of French comfort food.
+This classic dish—often served during the colder months—is the very definition of French comfort food.

 In English, the name means “rooster in wine sauce” and, sure enough, farmers back in the day supposedly used roosters or old laying hens in the recipe.
 Nowadays, Coq au Vin is served as a braise and typically includes chicken, mushrooms, lardons and garlic.